 Figure 2.
 Skin phototype classification according to Fitzpatrick scale.

 Within the laser option, two main typologies are used: solid state lasers (SSLs), and high power diode lasers (HPDLs).
 As usual, the perfect light source does not exist, and for this reason, all the mentioned types are widely used nowadays.
 The main advantage of IPL is its lower technical complexity, which translates into being the cheapest option.
 Nevertheless, it shows also the lowest effectiveness.
-IPL heads emit radiation in a wide spectrum (600?1200nm), which means that other molecules apart from Melanin can absorb light (water and Oxyhemoglobine).
+IPL heads emit radiation in a wide spectrum (600?1200nm), which means that other molecules apart from melanin can absorb light (water and Oxyhemoglobine).

 Figure 3.
 Different types of light source show different emission wavelengt

-This new type of fibres allow to transmit light from laser sources not as bright as SSLs, due to its larger diameter (Ø 3 to 5 mm) and high angle of acceptance (NA<0.3), but in the end, similar laser spot sizes and fluence values will be applied to the patient’s skin, with an even more flat-top intensity distribution.
+This new type of fibres allow to transmit light from laser sources not as bright as solid state lasers, due to its larger diameter (Ø 3 to 5 mm) and high angle of acceptance (NA<0.3), but in the end, similar laser spot sizes and fluence values will be applied to the patient’s skin, with an even more flat-top intensity distribution.
 Additionally, liquid fibres are less sensitive to excessive bending radii, with no risk of breaking it (there is liquid inside!), and they are more efficient in light transmission than traditional solid fibre bundles (packing factor is 1).
 Furthermore, Monocrom’s unique clamping technology enables the best diode performance, leading to higher lifetimes (108 shots) and higher peak power values.

 Figure 4.
 Intensity distribution of the laser spot homogenised through the liquid fibre